michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.2 - 07/03/2021 =
+- Fixed a bug that rating star icons did not appear in the category selection page, started in 4.6.1.
+- Fixed a bug that rating values were not accurate in locales which use `,`.
+- Fixed an issue that rating star icons were not filled in some cases.

 = 4.6.1 - 07/02/2021 =
 - Fixed a bug that rating stars could not be displayed with Ajax, started in v4.6.0.